ephraimduncan/awesome-developer-dictionary/README.md

 - **EAI (Enterprise application integration)**: Enterprise application integration is an integration framework composed of a collection of technologies and services which form a middleware or "middleware framework" to enable integration of systems and applications across an enterprise.
 Enterprise application integration is the process of linking multiple applications within a single organization together in order to simplify and automate business processes to the greatest extent possible, while at the same time avoiding having to make sweeping changes to the existing applications or data structures.
 Applications can be linked either at the back-end via APIs or (seldomly) the front-end (GUI).
 In the words of research firm Gartner: EAI is the unrestricted sharing of data and business processes among any connected application or data sources in the enterprise.
 - **ecosystem**: a collection of software projects, which are developed and co-evolve in the same environment.
 - **encapsulation**: the bundling of data with the methods that operate on that data.
+- **encryption**: the process of converting information or data into a code, especially to prevent unauthorized access.
 - **enum**: a special data type that enables for a variable to be a set of predefined constants.
 - **ES6 (ES2015)**: version 6 of the ECMA Script programming language and adds many more features intended to make large-scale software development easier.
 - **environment variables**: a variable whose value is set outside the program, typically through functionality built into the operating system, and can be accessed inside the program.